phorton1/base-apps-gitMUI/docs/config.md

 	/src/Arduino/libraries/FluidNC_Extensions

-A non-clickable header, and two links (which fit better in the various gitUI windows) will be created as follows
+A non-clickable header, and two links (which fit better in the various gitMUI windows) will be created as follows

 	/src/Arduino/libraries
 	FluidNC